Monetary policy instruments

 Longer-term refinancing operations are monthly liquidity-providing transactions with a three-month maturity.
 The Eurosystem may also execute non-regular long-term operations with longer maturities.

 The Eurosystem carries out the expanded asset purchase programme and Pandemic emergency purchase programme by using outright transactions.
-Under this programme, the ECB and NCBs purchase on a monthly basis approximately EUR 20 billion worth of public sector securities, covered and corporate bonds, as well as asset-backed securities.
+Under this programme, the ECB and NCBs purchase on a monthly basis public sector securities, covered and corporate bonds, as well as asset-backed securities.
 More information about participation by Lietuvos bankas can be found here.

 In reacting to various market conditions, the Eurosystem may also use other operations.
 The list of open market operations is presented in the table below.